automuteus/automuteus/PRIVACY.md

 3. Users can opt-out of data collection at any time if they don't wish for AutoMuteUs to gather this data. (`.au priv optout`)

 # What Data does AutoMuteUs collect?
 AutoMuteUs collects a very small amount of user information for statistics.
-Your Discord UserID is the only Personally-Identifiable Information (PII) that the bot requires to gather statistics.
-All other data collected by AutoMuteUs is non-identifiable in-game data, such as in-game player names, player color, etc. An example of a game data record recorded by AutoMuteUs is shown below:
+Your Discord UserID, and any in-game names you have used are the only Personally-Identifiable Information (PII) that the bot requires to gather statistics.
+All other data collected by AutoMuteUs is non-identifiable in-game data, such as player color, crewmate/imposter role, etc. An example of a game data record recorded by AutoMuteUs is shown below:
 ```
 {
     "color": 11,
-    "name": "mouse",
+    "name": "Soup",
     "isAlive": true
 }
 ```